saltstack/salt/doc/topics/spm/spm_formula.rst

 optional
 ~~~~~~~~
 A comma-separated list of packages which are related to this package, but are
-neither required not necessarily recommended.
+neither required nor necessarily recommended.
 This list is displayed in an
 informational message when the package is installed to SPM.

 recommended